 Many states have adopted the Uniform Condominium Act, instead of writing their act in regards to condominiums.

-For elections, sometimes unit owners will operate on a one vote per unit basis, and other times their will be a weighted voting system put into effect.
+For elections, sometimes unit owners will operate on a one vote per unit basis, and other times there will be a weighted voting system put into effect.
 For example, in an election for a new Board of Directors, each unit owner will have an equal vote.
 However, on matters concerning ratification of the common expense budget, where the commercial unit owners paid a much larger share than their proportion of the total units, the vote of commercial unit owners would be increased to 3 times the number of votes the residential owners held.

 What’s the voting process like in your condominium?
 Have you tried online elections yet?
 Feel free to reach out to us at firstname.lastname@example.org.